perquisite in income tax

 What Is a Perquisite?

 A perquisite is any benefit, facility, or amenity provided by an employer to an employee in addition to their regular salary or wages.
 Perquisite in income tax can be in cash, in kind, or in the form of services and amenities that have a monetary value.
+For the complete income tax framework, refer to our complete income tax guide.
 Under Section 17(2) of the Income Tax Act, the value of perquisites received from an employer is treated as part of salary income and is taxable in the hands of the employee.

 Common examples of perquisites include a company-provided car, rent-free accommodation, interest-free or concessional loans, club memberships, ESOPs (Employee Stock Option Plans), free meals, and domestic staff paid for by the employer.